Kidnapping of Katie Beers: Kidnapping

-Beers was lured into Esposito's house at Bay Shore, New York on December 28, 1992, two days before her 10th birthday, by the promise of birthday presents.
+Beers was lured into Esposito's house at 1416 Saxon Avenue Bay Shore, New York on December 28, 1992, two days before her 10th birthday, by the promise of birthday presents.
 After Beers played a video game in Esposito's bedroom, he forced her into an underground concrete bunker.

-The 6-foot-by-7-foot bunker hill was located under Esposito's garden and accessed via a six-foot long tunnel.
+The 6-foot-by-7-foot bunker was located under Esposito's garden and accessed via a six-foot long tunnel.
 The entrance tunnel was concealed by a 200-pound concrete trap door and hidden behind a removable bookcase in Esposito's office.
 The bunker contained a commode toilet and closed-circuit television system.
 Within the bunker was a coffin-size soundproofed room containing a bed and television where Beers was chained.
 Esposito would later tell police he had built the bunker specifically for Beers.
-Beers herself later recalled playing in the dirt displaced by the bunker as Esposito dug it a few years before the kidnapping.
+Beers later recalled playing in the dirt displaced by the bunker as Esposito dug it a few years before the kidnapping.

 Immediately after forcing Beers into the bunker, Esposito made her record a message where she claimed a man with a knife had taken her.
 Esposito played the message at a pay phone outside the Spaceplex amusement arcade at Nesconset, New York and told the arcade's staff that he had lost Beers within the building.
 Police were called when she couldn't be located.

 During her captivity, Esposito would frequently visit Beers to sexually abuse her while also providing food, blankets and toys.
-He allowed Beers into the larger part of the bunker when he visited her but would force her back into the smaller room when she was alone, although Beers was able to unchain herself and escape to the larger room in Esposito's absence after hiding a key under her pillow, but was unable to escape the bunker itself.
+He allowed Beers into the larger part of the bunker when he visited her but would force her back into the smaller room when she was alone.
+Although Beers was able to unchain herself and escape to the larger room in Esposito's absence after hiding a key under her pillow, she was unable to escape the bunker itself.
 Esposito told Beers he intended to keep her in the bunker for the remainder of her life, and planned to take a photo of her asleep and send it to police so they would believe she was dead, although the photo was never taken.

 Esposito was a suspect from an early stage in the police investigation, following accusations of previous sexual abuse towards John Beers and witnesses at Spaceplex stating that he entered the arcade alone on the day of Beers' disappearance.
 Police also determined that Beers' phone message about a man with a knife was from a previously made recording based on a lack of background noise.

 On January 13, 1993, 17 days after the kidnapping, Esposito confessed to holding Beers captive and took police to the bunker where they rescued her.